Doing business with UN Women

 What we buy

-In 2016, UN Women spent USD 126 million, and the United Nations as a whole spent USD 17.7 billion on the procurement of services, goods and civil works in support of their mandates.
+In 2023, UN Women spent almost USD 176.5 million on the procurement of services, goods, and civil works in support of its mandate.
 The procurement of services comprises the greatest share of UN Women’s procurement activities.
-The chart shows the distribution of UN Women’s purchased goods and services over the past few years (Source: “2016 annual statistical report on UN procurement”).
+The following chart shows the distribution of UN Women’s purchased goods and services over the past few years (Source: UNGM: Procurement data by organization).

 How we buy – The procurement process